GavinStrunk/website/README.md

 This is the code for the projects and tutorials on my website www.gavinstrunk.com

 ## To Do
+- update resume
+- update CV
-- add image to sidebar
+- add documentation on usage
 - figure out bug with favicon being in static/img/favicon.png